 GWR Route: Banbury to Wolverhampton

-Leamington Spa - New Station: gwrls221b
+Leamington Spa Station: gwrls221b

-excavated in 1853.
-The labourers to the right are dressing the sides of the
+to the right are dressing the sides of the excavation because these early

-excavation because these early wire-rope operated excavators did not have the
+wire-rope operated excavators did not have the finesse of the hydraulic

-Rustons were a British engine manufacturing company which
+machines seen today.
+Ruston were a British engine manufacturing company which

 had diversified into a number of related areas including machinery for

-excavationg.
+excavating.
 As the financing of new models was becoming too expensive they

 sought amalgamation with American excavator interests.
 The firm of Bucyrus Erie

 in South Milwaukee was looking for expansion in the European market.
+They

-They specialized in this field and were building an
+specialized in this field and were building an attractive range of machines

-attractive range of machines that were complementary to the Lincoln products.
+that were complementary to the Lincoln products.
+The forces were joined and the

-The forces were joined and the new Company of Ruston Bucyrus Ltd., was born on
+new Company of Ruston Bucyrus Ltd., was born on the 1st January 1930.
+The

-the 1st January 1930.
-The Lincoln factory was to benefit from the new American
+Lincoln factory was to benefit from the new American designs, and Ruston

-company flourished as can be seen via the 'oldengine' web site.
+can be seen via the 'oldengine' web site.

 back